sylentprayer/cassandra-db-designer/README.md

   *  Analyse sub-queries to figure out final query result.

 For this we can use https://github.com/FoundationDB/sql-parser

+Demo for analyzing and visualizing SQL based using this http://sylentprayer.github.io

 * Based on the information collected we can figure out what data model (minimal and optimal set of tables) can answer all the queries.
   This is the core of application.
 Other functionalities like migration code can be done based on this.